 This is perhaps the best advice you’ll get this winter, straight from health coach Holli Thompson: “It’s so simple, but a lot of people forget to drink water in the winter.
 A few cups of tea isn’t going to do it.
 Increase your water intake to at least 64 ounces a day, and in three days, look in the mirror.
 You’ll see a difference.
 It will immediately plump your skin cells, giving a more beautiful tone to your skin.”

-“Add some lemon to your water whenever you can to balance your body’s PH, which makes it more alkaline,” she adds.
-“A lot of people tend to eat more acidic foods during the winter, so lemon water helps to counteract that.”
+“Add some lemon to your water whenever you can to balance your body’s pH, which makes it more alkaline,” she adds.
+“A lot of people tend to eat more acidic foods during the fall and winter, so lemon water helps to counteract that.”
 (Yes, lemon is acidic, but after your body has processed it, it becomes alkalizing.
 Magic.)

-CB expert Dr. Elizabeth Hale says, “I have a lot of soup for lunch in the winter to increase my fluid intake.
+As the weather fades from summer, don’t forget to change your diet.
+CB expert Dr. Elizabeth Hale says, “I have a lot of soup for lunch in the fall and winter to increase my fluid intake.
 As always, I recommend an anti-oxidant rich, colorful diet, full of fruits and vegetables, to boost your skin’s natural defenses.”

 Once skin is clean and partly dry use your favorite moisturizer and then a face oil—not the other way around.
 The oil will help trap in the moisture and keep it from dissipating.
 “The reason you shouldn’t use it directly on the skin is because our skin requires both oil AND water,” say CB expert contributor Renée Rouleau.